-Ames, like other communities, has experienced citizen complaints about deer damage due to high concentrations of whitetail deer within the city.
-In an attempt to address these concerns, a Special Urban Deer Task Force (SUDTF) was convened in 2006.
-Task Force recommendations to the City Council have included an annual survey of deer population, a ban on deer feeding, public education efforts, and limited urban bow hunting of deer.
-Urban deer hunting has been conducted in a limited number of locations under special rules administered by the Police Department.
+Periodically the City has received citizen complaints about deer damage due to high concentrations of whitetail deer within the city.
+In an attempt to address those concerns, a Special Urban Deer Task Force (SUDTF) was created by the City Council in 2006.
+Previous Task Force recommendations to the Council have included an annual survey of deer population, a ban on deer feeding, public education efforts, and limited urban bow hunting of deer.
+Urban deer hunting is conducted in a limited number of locations under special rules administered by the Police Department.
 All participants must purchase a special tag and register with the Police Department.
-Rules also require participants to pass a safety course, proficiency test, hunt only from tree stands situated at least 85 feet from trails, and limit shots to 75 feet or less.
+Rules also require participants to pass a safety course and proficiency test, to hunt only from tree stands situated at least 85 feet from trails, and to limit shots to 75 feet or less.

-An aerial count in January identified 380 deer in the survey area as compared with 276 deer in the same areas last year.
-This increase from the previous survey is likely to reflect fluctuations in winter weather.
-Deer densities met or exceeded 30 deer/square mile in seven of the eleven areas surveyed.
+An aerial count in January identified 339 deer in the survey area as compared with 381 deer in the same areas last year.
+(The Council should understand that this decrease could have been impacted by the fluctuation of the winter weather at the time of the survey.
+Therefore, staff would caution against drawing any conclusions about the effectiveness of our deer management program from this decrease.)

+Deer densities met or exceeded 30 deer/square mile in five of the eleven areas surveyed.
 Densities exceeding 30 deer/square mile are generally thought to be the most likely to have human-deer conflict at a level where intervention is warranted.
+This is not a formal goal, it is, however, a reflection of the guidance that the DNR has given to the UDTF and serves as a "rule of thumb" to assist in evaluating the information.

-Hunting was allowed on private property during the last year if there were three or more acres available and hunting was supported from adjacent property owners.
-Because of the broad array of views in the community, staff proposed to the Special Urban Deer Task Force that two classes of private property hunts be created.
-In the first category, hunts on wooded or agricultural tracts was reviewed by the Police Department and, if the property met the program criteria, it could be approved for hunting after meeting the criteria.
+Again last year, hunting was allowed on private property if there were three or more acres available and hunting was supported from adjacent property owners.
+Due to the broad array of views in the community, the Special Urban Deer Task Force had proposed that two classes of private property hunts be created.
+In the first category, hunts on wooded or agricultural tracts are reviewed by the Police Department and, if the property met the program criteria, it could be approved for hunting.
 In the second category, locations that were primarily residential properties would be reviewed by the Police Department and then publicized to in a manner that would seek additional input from other residents in the neighborhood.
 While there were a couple of private wooded/agricultural tracts approved for hunting, there were no residential properties approved for hunting last year.
-During 2012, there were 32 tags purchased and ten deer were harvested.
+During 2013, there were 35 tags purchased and 18 deer were harvested.

-The Urban Deer Task Force met to consider the deer count as well as other data collected about whitetail deer within the city.
-Following the Task Force meeting, seven items were circulated to the Task Force member for a vote.
+The Urban Deer Task Force met to consider this latest deer count as well as other data collected about whitetail deer within the city.
+Following the Task Force meeting, five potential recommendations were circulated to the Task Force members for a vote.
 Comments from Task Force members illustrated the broad range of public attitudes toward deer and deer hunting.
-One perspective supported bowhunting of deer as a safe intervention that allows property owners in specific neighborhoods or locations to address a problem with deer concentration.
+One perspective supported bowhunting of deer as a safe intervention that allows property owners in specific neighborhoods or locations to address a problem with high deer concentrations.
 Others felt that deer hunting is unnecessary and fails to control the population of deer causing problems within the city.
-These recommendations and votes of the task force members are as follows:
+These recommendations and the votes of the task force members are as follows: